 2023 Parliamentary Boundary - Final Public Consultation

-The Boundary Commission for England are an independent body that is reviewing the parliamentary constituencies to ensure each constituency has roughly the same number of electors by rebalancing the number of electors each MP represents.
+The Boundary Commission for England are an independent body that have reviewed the parliamentary constituencies to ensure each constituency has roughly the same number of electors by rebalancing the number of electors each MP represents.
 The Commission are required by law to ensure each constituency has between 69,724 and 77,062 electors which therefore will see the number of constituencies rise from 533 to 543 in England.

-They have been tasked with redrawing the map of constituencies in England so that it represents local communities as best as possible, whilst keeping to the legal requirements outlined above.
+They were tasked with redrawing the map of constituencies in England so that it represents local communities as best as possible, whilst keeping to the legal requirements outlined above.
 Reviewing constituency boundaries is an essential process to make sure that individual votes are of broadly equal weight.